traffloat/traffloat/fluid/README.md

 Fluid may move between containers, but the total mass is generally consistent.

-Due to rounding error or computation efficiency, a small amount of mass may be lost/created during simulation, but this amount is generally intended to be kept negligible.
+Due to precision and computation efficiency, a small amount of mass may be lost/created during simulation, but this amount is generally intended to be kept negligible.

-### Transfer links
+### Pipes

 Fluids may transfer between two containers within the same building or between a container in a building and a duct in an adjacent corridor.
-Such pairs are called "container links", which may be modified through construction/renovation.
+Such pairs are called "pipes", which may be modified through construction/renovation.

 ### Transfer rate